 - Free space on host Diego cell VMs so that apps expected to deploy can successfully be staged and run.

 - Disk space and memory in your deployment such that if one host VM is down, all instances of apps can be placed on the remaining Host VMs.

 - Free space to handle one AZ going down if deploying in multiple AZs.

 Scaling horizontally means increasing the number of VM instances dedicated to running a functional component of the system.

 You can horizontally scale most Cloud Foundry components to multiple instances to achieve the redundancy required for high availability.

-For more information regarding zero downtime deployment, see the Scaling Instances in PAS topic.
+For more information regarding zero downtime deployment, see Scaling Instances in PAS.